samordera/samordera/README.md

 - [LinkedIn Profile](https://linkedin.com/in/sam-egbo-6b202927a)

-- ⚡ Fun fact: I can actually be really fun to be with irl
+- ⚡ Fun fact: It works on my machine